ternaus/docstring2json/README.md

-# A tool to convert Google-style docstrings to markdown format
+# A tool to convert Google-style docstrings to TSX format

 > [!IMPORTANT]
 > This package requires a PAID LICENSE for all users EXCEPT the Albumentations Team.